 Use a Unique ID in Your Data

-But many of us may have imported some records or plotted a few addresses manually, without importing data or using the Unique ID option, and you just want to add a few more records manually to them same dataset.
-There is an MBO process for these incremental updates.
+But many of us may have imported some records or plotted a few addresses manually, without importing data or using the Unique ID option, and you just want to add a few more records manually to the same dataset.
+There is a Map Business Online process for these incremental updates.

 Add a Few Points Manually

 Plot your new point on the map by entering it into an address in the address bar.
 Remember the format – Address, City, State, ZIP code.
 We use commas.
 You’ll see a mini toolbar just below your newly plotted point.
-Click the Save Location button – a red map pin icon on the mini tool bar.
+Click the Save in Dataset button – a red map pin icon on the mini toolbar.

-Once your data layer is selected click Add Location to formally record the location to a place on the map.
-A data update page will pop-up to allow the user to input data records for a new point as necessary.
+Once your data layer is selected click Add Location to formally record the location on the map.
+A data update page will pop up to allow the user to input data records for the added point as necessary.
 Please note, you still have the option to add a new layer or update your selected layer.
 When done click Save.

-In MBO, if you have created or imported an address-based dataset you can add address-based points to that dataset.
-Likewise, if you’ve imported or created a latitude/longitude-based dataset you can add dropped lat/lon points to that dataset.
-But those formats must match.
+In Map Business Online, if you have created or imported an address-based dataset you can add address-based points to that dataset.
+Likewise, if you’ve imported or created a latitude/longitude-based dataset you can add additional lat/lon points to that dataset.
+But those lat/lon formats must match.

 You’ll need to have columns for latitude and longitude if you want to add lat/lon records to a dataset.
 Dropping manually plotted points with a draw tool (Add Location…) will only work if the dataset you’re adding to has latitude and longitude columns in it.
 Manually plotted points on the map are not plotted as addresses but instead are plotted as location coordinates.

 In Map Business Online when you search a dataset and save the results in the Data Window the saved results are called a Marketing List.
 Marketing lists can be created from geographic searches like a radius search or by filtering your data in the Data Window.